Rates, Thresholds and Amounts for 2012 Source Deductions and Contributions

 If you use the formulas

-The formulas in the guide Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V) have been changed to take the new tax credit into account.
+If you calculate source deductions using the formulas in the guide Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V), changes have been made to take the new tax credit into account.
+For more information on the changes, see Part 2 of the guide.

 |Amount transferred from one spouse to the other||$10,925||$10,640|